Skip to main content

 Apply to Be a Fellow

-The Graduate School Writing Center generally invites applications for Writing and Oral Communication Fellows each spring.
+The Graduate School Writing Center generally invites applications for Writing and Oral Communication Fellows to begin in Fall 2024; deadline to apply is May 31, 2024.

 Are you the person your classmates always seek out to read a draft or provide feedback on a paper or a presentation?
 Then consider applying to be a Writing or Oral Communication Fellow in the Graduate School Writing Center.
 Fellows are (typically advanced) graduate students who have a solid foundation of academic communication in their disciplines and an aptitude for peer support.
 Past experience with writing centers, oral communication support, peer review, or other student support is desirable but not required.
-Fellows are trained and work two-four hours a week during the semester and are compensated for their time.
+Fellows are trained over the summer, work two-four hours a week during the semester, and are compensated for their time.
+Being a fellow is not a graduate assistantship and can be done in tandem with any assistantship on campus.

 Writing and Oral Communication Fellows: